-Condition How it works Example Start Set the condition for when the SLA should start counting time.
-If you add multiple conditions, the SLA starts counting time when any of Issue: Created Bausa an the conditions are met.
-Status: Waiting Pause on This condition is optional.
+Start Set the condition for when the SLA should start counting time.
+If you add multiple conditions, the SLA starts counting time when any of the conditions are met.
+Issue: Created Pause on This condition is optional.
 Set the condition for when the SLA should pause counting time.
 If you add multiple conditions, time doesn't get counted against the SLA when at least one of the conditions apply to the issue.
 Status: Waiting for Customer Stop Set the condition for when the SLA should stop measurements.
 If you add multiple conditions, the SLA stops counting time when any of the conditions are met.
 Resolution: Set